 Saddleseat Suit sizing explained

-- e get a lot of requests and questions from first time Saddleseat attire buyers and with good reason!!!
+We get a lot of requests and questions from first time Saddleseat attire buyers and with good reason!!!
 Show clothes in general are absolutely confusing -but without a doubt Saddleseat show attire is the most complex.

 First, there are no standards in sizing!
-In addition, show attire has no correlation to standard store bought clothing (street clothes) except for when it comes to childrens sizes.
-For example, I typically wear size 4 - but I could wear anything from a size 2 to a size 10 in show clothes depending on the maker/brand.
+In addition, show attire has no correlation to standard store bought clothing (street clothes) except for when it comes to children's sizes.
+For example, I typically wear a ladies size 4 - but I could wear anything from a size 2 to a size 12 in show clothes depending on the maker/brand.
 Because we are aware of this we typically ask for our customers to provide multiple measurements as well as the rider's typical street clothing size.
 The safest bet is to match up the bust measurement (at the fullest point with undergarments on) for the jacket.
 We may also ask how old, the height and weight of the rider.
 Over our 30 years of doing this, we've gotten pretty good at figuring out the right size just from this information.
 If we look back - we've only had one suit that we had to take back because the rider just couldn't get the pants to fit.
 She ended up having to go custom after trying multiple off the rack options.

 Here are my measurements compared to a Reed Hill's size chart as an example: